m4pol/fatebot/README.md

 	4) Done... just save it.

 # Add/Customize Exploit
-The exploit that's use in this botnet mostly will be a command injection (TBH it's all of it LMAO).
-You can add more new exploit if you want, but i recommend it to be a command injection vulnerability, because you don't need to add or write anything more you just need to config it.
-I try to make the exploit feature easy and felxible to configuration as much as i can.
+The exploit that's used in this botnet mostly will be a command injection (TBH it's all of it LMAO).
+You can add more new exploits if you want, but I recommend it to be a command injection vulnerability because you don't need to add or write anything more you just need to config it.
+I try to make the exploit feature easy and flexible to the configuration as much as I can.
 If 2 examples down below is not enough you can see more example in "internal/exploit.go".

 	#############################################################
 	### Example 1 Incase that you want to add new HTTP header ###
 	#############################################################